Amazinggracee/Portfolio1/README.md

 - [ ] I made sure that you used the correct GitHub flow.
 - [ ] I made sure that you documented your work in a professional way.
 - [ ] Follow our list of best practices for HTML & CSS.
-- [ ] I understood how to parse a Figma design to create a UI.
 - [ ] I used Flexbox to place elements in the page.
 - [ ] I built a personal portfolio site.
 - [ ] I used images and backgrounds to enhance the look of my website.